sgibson91/binderhub-deploy/README.md

     "vm_size": ""        # Azure virtual machine type to deploy
   },
   "binderhub": {
-    "name": "",          # Name of you BinderHub "version": ""        # Helm chart version to deploy },
+    "name": "",          # Name of your BinderHub "version": ""        # Helm chart version to deploy },
   "docker": {
-    "org": null,         # The DockerHub organisation id belongs to (if necessary) "image_prefix": ""   # The prefix to preprend to Binder images (e.g. "binder-dev") }
+    "org": null,         # A DockerHub organisation to push images to (if desired) "image_prefix": ""   # The prefix to preprend to Binder images (e.g. "binder-prod") }
 }
 ```